Sequoia/sequoia.github.com/_content/posts/using-the-debugger-module-in-node.md

   // ...
 ```

-Now we can set `DEBUG` in local storage using our browser console (TODO link)...
+Now we can set `DEBUG` in `localStorage` using our browser console...

 ```
 > window.localStorage.DEBUG = true;